-- Applicants must also apply for admission to the Master’s program directly at the Universidad de Navarra.
-More information on the admissions process can be found at: https://www.unav.edu/mele and https://www.unav.edu/en/web/master-en-ensenanza-de-espanol-como-lengua-extranjera/admision
+Applicants must also apply for admission to the Master’s program directly at the Universidad de Navarra.
+More information on the admissions process can be found at: https://www.unav.edu/mele

-Applicants are not required to have a letter of admission/affiliation at the time of the Fulbright application, but awards are made conditional upon admission at the Universidad de Navarra no later than February 15, 2022.
-Applicants are encouraged to apply to the Universidad de Navarra as soon as possible.
+Applicants are not required to have a letter of acceptance (sometimes referred to as a letter of admission) at the time of the Fulbright application, but awards are made conditional upon acceptance to the Universidad de Navarra no later than December 15, 2022.
+Applicants are encouraged to apply to the Master's degree in Spanish Second Language Teaching (MELE: Máster Universitario en Enseñanza del Español como Lengua Extranjera) at the Universidad de Navarra as soon as possible.

-The Universidad de Navarra will notify Fulbright directly of all semi finalists who have been accepted to the MELE program by the February 15th deadline.
+The Universidad de Navarra will notify Fulbright directly of all semi finalists who have been accepted to the MELE program.